-To post JSON data to the server, you need to use the HTTP POST method and set the correct MIME type for the request body.
+To post JSON data to the server, we need to use the HTTP POST request method and set the correct MIME type for the body.
 The correct MIME type for JSON is application/json.
-In this POST JSON example, the Content-Type: application/json request header specifies the media type for the resource in the body, and the Accept: application/json header tells the server that the client is expecting JSON.
+In this POST JSON example, the Content-Type: application/json request header specifies the media type for the resource in the body.
+The Accept: application/json header tells the server that the client is expecting JSON.

 What MIME type should I use when posting JSON data to the server?